Robbery Lawyer Chicago

 Potential Consequences of a Robbery Conviction

-• Years or decades in prison
+• Years in prison or lengthy jail time

-• A permanent felony criminal record
+• A permanent felony record

 • Loss of firearm rights